 So how did Giaan hear about the traineeship program?

-I had heard about the program first, while I was working in the Indigenous support team at Toolooa High in South Gladstone, QLD.
+I heard about the program first, while I was working in the Indigenous support team at Toolooa High in South Gladstone, QLD.
 We had other trainees do the finance school-based traineeships so I knew what the program involved and the positive outcomes that could be achieved.
-Giaan was in year 10 at the time and thinking about pursuing an ATAR pathway in Year 11 and 12 but the subjects she was looking at doing weren’t going to contribute much to her score.
+Giaan was in year 10 at the time and thinking about pursuing an ATAR pathway in years 11 and 12 but the subjects she was looking at doing weren’t going to contribute much to her score.
 So, when I saw the traineeship opportunity at AFL SportsReady at Kmart, I thought WOW, this is excellent!
 Giaan hasn’t ever had a full-time job or any work experience so this could really develop her life skills.
 Plus, the traineeship would give her 4 QCE (Queensland Certificate of Education) points.

 How did she go juggling her traineeship with school?

 Giaan is fantastic at time management, so it wasn’t much of a concern.